dsohk/neuvector-multicluster-security-workshop/docs/01-setup-neuvector-multicluster.md

 ![image-20221123200447841](../images/rancher-cluster-explorer-cluster1.png)

-4. Click on `Cluster Tools` at the botton of the left-hand side navigation menu.
+4. Click on `Cluster Tools` at the bottom of the left-hand side navigation menu.

 5. Find the NeuVector card and click `Install`.